MinghuiChen43/awesome-deep-phenomena/README.md

 ## Interactions with Neuroscience

+### Interactions with Neuroscience: 2022

+- Wiring Up Vision: Minimizing Supervised Synaptic Updates Needed to Produce a Primate Ventral Stream. [[paper]](https://openreview.net/forum?id=g1SzIRLQXMM)
+  - Franziska Geiger, Martin Schrimpf, Tiago Marques, James J. DiCarlo. *ICLR 2022*
+  - Key Word: Computational Neuroscience; Primate Visual Ventral Stream.
+  - Digest: We develop biologically-motivated initialization and training procedures to train models with 200x fewer synaptic updates (epochs x labeled images x weights) while maintaining 80% of brain predictivity on a set of neural and behavioral benchmarks.

+- Curriculum learning as a tool to uncover learning principles in the brain. [[paper]](https://openreview.net/forum?id=TpJMvo0_pu-)
+  - Daniel R. Kepple, Rainer Engelken, Kanaka Rajan. *ICLR 2022*
+  - Key Word: Curriculum Learning; Neuroscience.
+  - Digest: We present a novel approach to use curricula to identify principles by which a system learns.
+Previous work in curriculum learning has focused on how curricula can be designed to improve learning of a model on particular tasks.
+We consider the inverse problem: what can a curriculum tell us about how a learning system acquired a task?
+Using recurrent neural networks (RNNs) and models of common experimental neuroscience tasks, we demonstrate that curricula can be used to differentiate learning principles using target-based and a representation-based loss functions as use cases.

+- Finding Biological Plausibility for Adversarially Robust Features via Metameric Tasks. [[paper]](https://arxiv.org/abs/2202.00838) [[code]](https://github.com/anneharrington/adversarially-robust-periphery)
+  - Anne Harrington, Arturo Deza. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Peripheral Computation; Psychophysics.
+  - Digest: To understand how adversarially robust optimizations/representations compare to human vision, we performed a psychophysics experiment using a metamer task where we evaluated how well human observers could distinguish between images synthesized to match adversarially robust representations compared to non-robust representations and a texture synthesis model of peripheral vision.
+We found that the discriminability of robust representation and texture model images decreased to near chance performance as stimuli were presented farther in the periphery.

 ### Interactions with Neuroscience: 2021

+- Relating transformers to models and neural representations of the hippocampal formation. [[paper]](https://arxiv.org/abs/2112.04035)
+  - James C.R.
+Whittington, Joseph Warren, Timothy E.J.
+Behrens. *ICLR 2022*
+  - Key Word: Transformers; Hippocampus; Cortex.
+  - Digest: We show that transformers, when equipped with recurrent position encodings, replicate the precisely tuned spatial representations of the hippocampal formation; most notably place and grid cells.
+Furthermore, we show that this result is no surprise since it is closely related to current hippocampal models from neuroscience.

 - Partial success in closing the gap between human and machine vision. [[paper]](https://arxiv.org/abs/2106.07411) [[code]](https://github.com/bethgelab/model-vs-human)
   - Robert Geirhos, Kantharaju Narayanappa, Benjamin Mitzkus, Tizian Thieringer, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *NeurIPS 2021*